Coinweb (CWEB) Price: Price Index and Live Chart | The Block

-Coinweb (CWEB) currently has a price of $0.013 and is down -0.0047% over the last 24 hours.
-The cryptocurrency is ranked 488 with a market cap of $53M.
-Over the last 24 hours, it saw $93.4K of trading volume.
+Coinweb (CWEB) currently has a price of £0.011 and is up 0.65% over the last 24 hours.
+The cryptocurrency is ranked 486 with a market cap of £42.1M.
+Over the last 24 hours, it saw £76.9K of trading volume.
 The token has a circulating supply of 4B tokens out of a total supply of 7.6B tokens.

 Coinweb (CWEB) is a decentralized cryptocurrency that focuses on enhancing data liquidity for DeFi, smart contracts, and dapps.
 It enables seamless cross-chain transactions and provides a user-friendly environment for developers to create and deploy dapps on the platform.
 The native token, CWEB, is used for governance and transactions.
 The Coinweb team prioritizes privacy, security, and scalability.